solodev/cloud-documentation/src/infrastructure/containers/Container Overview/index.md

 # Container Overview

 The Container Overview page provides you with the ability to manage your containers.
-Do it by updating details, modifying permissions for members or upgrading your container version.
+Update details, modify permissions for members, or upgrade your container version.

 <img src="../../../images/containeroverview.jpg" alt="containeroverview" style="width: 100%; display: block"></a>